minhchemucla/OPAW_TDDFT_LIBRARY/docs/example.md

 # Example program

-Included with this repository is an [`example`](#example) where the program is ran and an [`example_src`](#example_src) directory where the source files are.
+Included with this repository is an example directory where the program is run and an `example_src` directory where the source files are.
 This file will walk through both to highlight how the `opawlib` should be used.
 The example contains a `wf_bar.txt` file which is the output of a non-periodic LDA Naphthalene OPAW-DFT calculation.
-I am currently working on uploading the OPAW-TDDFT program on Github so you can generate your own OPAW-DFT output.
+I am currently working on uploading the OPAW-TDDFT program on GitHub so you can generate your own OPAW-DFT output.
 To compile the program, refer to the [README.md](../README.md) document.

 ## example